RPA Was Built for Clicks. The AP Inbox Requires Comprehension.

 Statement Reconciliation

-Statements arrive as PDFs in dozens of different formats; every vendor lays them out differently
+Statements arrive in dozens of different formats; every vendor lays them out differently

 Each statement contains 10, 30, or 50+ line items that need individual ERP lookup